 Alfonso Escobar Rojas

-Alfonso Escobar Rojas, a dentist by profession, was born in Medellín, Antioquia, in 1936.
-Son of the dentist Roberto Escobar Vélez and Carolina Rojas González, he lived his childhood in the Prado neighborhood in the center of the Antioquia capital.
+The dentist Dr. Alfonso Escobar Rojas was born in Medellín, Antioquia, in 1936.
+Son of the dentist Roberto Escobar Vélez and Carolina Rojas González.
+He lived his childhood in Prado neighborhood in the center of the Medellín.

 His primary studies were carried out at the Ateneo Barba Jacob school and secondary school at the San Ignacio school.
 Then he spent a year at the Usaquén Infantry School, in Cundinamarca.

 In 1954, Dr. Escobar Rojas began his dental studies at the University of Antioquia, an undergraduate degree that culminated successfully in 1959.
-Later, he traveled to the United States to study English at the University of Michigan, where he established professional ties and friendship. with American teachers and researchers.
-In that country, I also study pediatric dentistry at the University of Illinois, Chicago.
+Later, he traveled to the United States to study English at the University of Michigan, where he established professional ties and friendship with American teachers and researchers.
+In that country, he also studied pediatric dentistry at the University of Illinois, Chicago.

-After passing through North America, the founder Escobar Rojas returned to Colombia in 1965 when he became a professor at the Faculty of Dentistry of the University of Antioquia.
-Three years later, he was elected associate dean of the same agency at the initiative of the incumbent dean at the time.
+After his stay in North America, the founder Escobar Rojas returned to Colombia in 1965 when he became a professor at the Faculty of Dentistry of the University of Antioquia.
+Three years later, he was elected associate dean of the same agency at the initiative of the dean at the time.

 Later, in the early 1970s, Dr. Escobar Rojas returned to the United States, this time as a professor at the University of Illinois.
 During his time at the American academy, the Latin American Courses of Social Dentistry were created, coordination that he held for more than 20 years.
 In 1975 he returned permanently to Colombia, again as a teacher at the U of A.

-Two years after his return, at the invitation of the doctor Hernán Vélez Atehortúa and in the company of the dentist Guillermo Cárdenas Jaramillo, they discussed in the former’s office, in the center of Medellín, the creation of a new School of Dentistry for Antioquia.
+Two years after his return, at the invitation of the doctor Hernán Vélez Atehortúa and in the company of the dentist Guillermo Cárdenas Jaramillo, they talked about the creation of a new School of Dentistry for Antioquia.
 It was then that they joined the draft constitution of the Institute of Health Sciences (CES) in 1977.